 ON a recent Saturday night, Épernay Bistro was encouragingly busy.
 It’s a very attractive place, with an appealing, workmanlike aesthetic that is appropriate for an urban bistro.
 Tables are bare of cloths and the room’s industrial roots — an exposed brick wall and ceiling ductwork — are undisguised.

-Entrees at Épernay Bistro
+OFF THE GRILL Entrees at Épernay Bistro

 include a sliced, spice-rubbed